Nearly Optimal Linear Convergence of Stochastic Primal-Dual Methods for Linear Programming: Abstract

 \section{Abstract}

 There is a recent interest on first-order methods for linear programming (LP).
 In this paper, we propose a stochastic algorithm using variance reduction and restarts for solving sharp primal-dual problems such as LP.
-We show that the proposed stochastic method exhibits a linear convergence rate for sharp instances with a high probability, which improves the complexity of the existing deterministic and stochastic algorithms.
-In addition, we propose an efficient coordinate-based stochastic oracle for unconstrained bilinear problems, which has $\mathcal O(1)$ per iteration cost and improves the total flop counts to reach a certain accuracy.
+We show that the proposed stochastic method exhibits a linear convergence rate for solving sharp instances with a high probability.
+In addition, we propose an efficient coordinate-based stochastic oracle, which has $\mathcal O(1)$ per iteration cost and improves the complexity of the existing deterministic and stochastic algorithms.
+Finally, we show that the obtained linear convergence rate is nearly optimal (upto $\log$ terms) for a wide class of stochastic primal-dual methods.
+Numerical performance verifies the theoretical guarantees of the proposed algorithms.